Saturday, September 30, 2006

 A _____ Ct. resident reported an unknown man was on the side of the house.
 It was her neighbor who was inspecting his siding.

 Four adults on bikes collided on _____ Road.
 Injuries to all were reported.

 On _____ Drive, a resident reported someone took the hose from his pool and replaced it with another one that wasn't as long.

-What fun we had at estate and yard sales yesterday...
-You can see some of the fun for yourselves here.
-The mirror was just $5 and someday I will paint it (the scroll-type stuff at the top makes it special, imo).
-Tom paid a bit more for the table than I would have...someday I will paint it, too, probably to match the mirror.
+The mirror was just $5 and someday I'll paint it (the scroll-type stuff at the top makes it special, imo).
+Tom paid a bit more for the table than I would have and I'll paint it, also, to match the mirror.

-And we both loved this coffee table...loved it even more when Tom asked them if they'd take $7 instead of $10...and they said yes (it's old, not new).
+And we both loved this coffee table.
 And true, it's very un-Craftsman-furniture-like.
 But we've found that what 'they say' is true: buy what you love and --somehow--it will all fit together.
 As with everything else, it, too, will get a coat of paint someday.
 But even for now, all these new-to-us things look sweet in our home.

 And I bought this lampshade for just $3.
-I'd seen others like it in old magazines...
 I believe these were popular in the 1920's?
 30's?
 It sits on a lamp which I've been meaning to--shock--repaint.

 Friday, September 29, 2006

 I love to come across descriptions of houses within books.
 Here are two samples from books I've read lately: